SPCA Issues Hot Weather Reminders Designed to Keep Pets Safe

 By: SPCA Chief Communications Officer Gina Lattuca

-Buffalo and the rest of the country have moved full-speed-ahead into hot weather, with temperatures this week again predicted to surpass 90 degrees.
+For the second time this month, Buffalo’s high temperatures have been close to record-breaking, nearing or reaching 90 degrees in some areas.
 While many are happy with the warm weather forecast, it’s important to remember pets don’t fare as well as some of their owners on these hot days.
 Please keep the following hot weather pets tips in mind and share with pet owners you know:

 On warm days, a vehicle acts like an oven.
 It holds the heat inside, and that heat becomes very intense even on days that don’t seem too warm.
 On an 85-degree day, even parked in the shade with the windows open, the temperature inside a car will climb to 104 degrees in 10 minutes, and to 119 degrees in 30 minutes.
 With the humidity we experience here in Buffalo, it may go even higher.
 Because a dog’s normal body temperature is 101-102.5 degrees Fahrenheit, he can withstand a body temperature of 107-108 degrees for only a very short time before suffering irreparable brain damage…or death.